BlaqueDevs/se-assignment-day-4-software-project-management-MosesOkeya/README.md

 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?

+Effective cost control is crucial for software project success as it ensures projects stay within budget, optimizes resource allocation, and helps identify and address potential cost overruns, ultimately leading to better profitability and project outcomes.

 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?